-Looking to get into swinging or maybe you are already swinging but want to learn a bit more or just entertain yourself?
-Your friends at Swingers Help have the best swinging book recommendations for every took of book worm out there.
+Looking to get into swinging, or maybe you are already swinging but want to learn a bit more or just entertain yourself?
+Your friends at Swingers Help have the best swinging book recommendations for every type of book worm out there.

-We have several New York Times Bestsellers that talk about open relationships & non-monogamy and lesser known books that specialize on the swinging lifestyle.
+We have several New York Times Bestsellers that talk about open relationships & non-monogamy and lesser-known books specializing in the swinging lifestyle.
 You can figure out what books would best help or entertain you.

 Swingers’ Little Helper: Uncover the curious swinging lifestyle of open relationships